camille-hdl/website/content/blog/using-php-arrow-functions/index.md

 ```
 * multi-statement bodies are not supported at this time.
 Note that you can still write _multiline_ single-statements.

-That said, there are still many use cases.
+Despite those constraints, there are still many use cases.

 ## Simple tasks: `array_` functions

-The `fn()` syntax obviously works well for simple tasks such as mapping over, reducing or filtering an array:
+The `fn()` is obviously very expressive for simple tasks such as mapping over, reducing or filtering an array:
 ```php
 $users = [
     ["id" => 123, "authorized" => true],